TosinAremu/LITA-Captstone-Project/README.md

   6. Socks - 40000 units
 - Price: The prices of each products varies according to the region they were sold.

+#### Data Collection & Preparation
+1. Source of Data: CSV files, database exports, and spreadsheets containing sales data.
+2. Data Preparation: Cleaning the dataset to handle missing values, outliers, and inconsistent formats.
+3. Data Transformation: Creating additional columns where necessary, such as total sales by multiplying price and quantity.

 #### Key Metrics for Sales Data
 - Total Sales: Aggregate revenue from all products across all regions.
 It is calculated by multiplying the quantity of products sold by their unit price.
 - Average Sales Per Product: Shows the average revenue for each product type, providing insights into the best-selling products.